 Doctors use different cervical cancer treatment methods depending on how early the cancer is found, the size of the tumour, and the patient’s overall health.

 Early treatment can stop the disease from getting worse.
-Bangla Health Connect can help you consult top gynaecologic oncologists at Apollo Hospitals across India for expert care.
+Bangla Health Connect can help you consult top gynaecologic oncologists at trusted hospitals worldwide.

-The average cost of cervical cancer treatment in India ranges from ₹1,70,000 to ₹3,90,000 (approximately $2,400 to $6,000).
-Prices are still much lower than in countries like the US or the UK.
-The final cost may vary based on multiple factors such as the treatment method, hospital location, and stage of cancer.
-Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.
+The average cost of cervical cancer treatment ranges from $1,500 to $7,500 in India and between $5,700 and $11,200 in Thailand.
+The final expense may vary depending on factors such as the type of treatment, hospital choice, and stage of the disease.
+Before reviewing the detailed tables of treatment-wise costs, it’s useful to know what drives these variations.

 The outcome of cervical cancer treatment depends significantly on how early the disease is detected.
 The National Cancer Institute's research on cervical cancer survival rates provides the following insights: